ps3coder/Country_Details_Angular/README.md

 ## Navigate into the project directory
 cd country-explorer

-## Install dependencies
-npm install

-## Start the development server
+## Start the live server on port 5000
-npm start

 ## For Contact:
 ps3threee@gmail.com